Other ADB Members

 |12C - Others||

 (i) The government has announced a phased conditional on health outcomes; (ii) The reopening of other sectors and overseas travel will be assessed by 8 June 2020, while sporting events remain banned until 31 July 2020; (iii) 11 June 2020, Hospitality, cultural, and non-contact sports activities (without audience) as well as religious services were allowed to resume as of 8 June 2020; (iv) 23 July 2020, Due to the recent rise in the number of new cases, the government decided to put the 5th phase of reopening on hold, imposed new preventive measures and further decentralized decision making regarding mask wearing to local authorities; (v) 20 August 2020, the government decided to ease some restrictions, while keeping social distancing rules in place until at least end-September.
 For instance, shopping and events are now permitted; (vi) Schools, except universities, have fully reopened in September, with in-person classes; (vii) Containment measures have been ramped up significantly since early October amidst a sharp resurgence of cases and hospitalizations culminating in a new lockdown from 2 November 2020; (viii) While non-essential shops were allowed to reopen from 1 December 2020, other restrictions and social distancing rules will remain in place until 15 January 2021.
-As of 15 January 2021, these restrictions, including closure of certain shops, remote work requirements, curfews, etc. have been extended until 1 March 2021; (ix) 24 March 2021, Belgium is again introducing strict lockdown measures in response to the pandemic, with schools closing and residents having limited access to non-essential businesses; (x) 1 April 2021, Belgian hospitals have been ordered to reserve 60% of their intensive care beds for COVID-19 patients; (xi) 7 April 2021, Belgium will temporarily only give the AstraZeneca vaccine to those ages over 55; (xii) 11 May 2021, Belgium has relaxed its measures amid the drop in COVID-19 cases, and hopes to fully reopen the nation 1 September 2021 onwards; (xiii) 17 September 2021, Brussels has retained the mask-wearing requirement, despite measuring generally being relaxed across the country. [update]
+As of 15 January 2021, these restrictions, including closure of certain shops, remote work requirements, curfews, etc. have been extended until 1 March 2021; (ix) 24 March 2021, Belgium is again introducing strict lockdown measures in response to the pandemic, with schools closing and residents having limited access to non-essential businesses; (x) 1 April 2021, Belgian hospitals have been ordered to reserve 60% of their intensive care beds for COVID-19 patients; (xi) 7 April 2021, Belgium will temporarily only give the AstraZeneca vaccine to those ages over 55; (xii) 11 May 2021, Belgium has relaxed its measures amid the drop in COVID-19 cases, and hopes to fully reopen the nation 1 September 2021 onwards; (xiii) 17 September 2021, Brussels has retained the mask-wearing requirement, despite measuring generally being relaxed across the country; (ix) 27 October 2021, The Belgian Government has reimposed restrictions that it has only recently relaxed, due to the surge of number of cases.
+This includes the COVID-19 pass requirement when entering restaurants, bars and fitness centers. [update]